Report problems or contribute information

 - Bob Sanders has provided a useful list of links to a wide variey of online Maritime Resources.

 - British Coastguards and Their Familes - a detailed index to coastguards found mainly in census records.
-This material has been provided by Stan Waight and his team of contributors.
+This material has been provided by the late Stan Waight and his team of contributors.

 - Marjorie P. Kohli's "Immigration to Canada" provides links and information of value to those whose ancestors headed there in the 19th century.

 - The British Library guidance on India Office records on the Maritime Service.